Model worker: Early PRC (1949-1966)

-The Cultural Revolution Period (1966-1977)
+The Cultural Revolution Period (1966-1976)

-The selection and national conferences for Model Workers were interrupted by the Cultural Revolution.
+The Cultural Revolution interrupted the Model Workers' selection process and national conferences.
 James Farley argues that the Model Workers propaganda campaigns in fact laid the foundation for the arrival of the Cultural Revolution.
-The creation of “pure” and “perfected” Model Workers brewed the cult of personality for Mao.
+The creation of "pure" and "perfected" model workers brewed the cult of personality for Mao.
 For example, Lei Feng embodies all the qualities the state requires for socialist construction, including love for the nation, selflessness, devotion to work without thinking about repayment, etc.

 During the Cultural Revolution, many Model Workers were heavily struggled against by the Red Guards because of their family background and/or their previous association with “bourgeois” lifestyles.
-Some other Model Workers joined the Red Guards and the Revolutionary Committee, taking the orders from above to struggle against others.
+Some other model workers joined the Red Guards and the Revolutionary Committee, taking the orders from above to struggle against others.
 They soon lost power after the 10-year turmoil during the Cultural Revolution.